jshvarts/MosbyMVP/lce-pull-to-refresh-viewstate/README.md

 ## LCE
 "LCE" describes Loading-Content-Error flow typical of many Android apps where loading indicator (such as `ProgressBar`) is followed by displaying content or error.

-Mosby can take care of managing these values for you.
+Mosby can take care of managing these for you.
 For this to work out-of-the-box, define View IDs in your layout file as follows:
 * `@+id/loadingView` for loading indicator view
 * `@+id/contentView` for content view
 * `@+id/errorView` for error view